DanielStatistician/Explaratory-Data-Analysis-Protofolio-Project-using-Python/README.md

 Python was used in this exploratory data analysis(EDA) on UNHCR refugees data for Canada to clean the datasets, to manipulate the data and fot visualization.
 To download the python software [click here](https://www.python.org/downloads/)

 ### Data Cleaning / Preparation
+In the intial stages of data analysis we have checked the data and perform the following tasks:
+- Load data and inspect for the data dimensions, data types, check for missing values.

 ### Explaratory Data Analysis (EDA)